-Since the hire of a new leadership team two years ago, the programming at Pro Arts has expanded to include a wider range of genres and modes of presentation.
-Executive Director, Natalia Mount, who came on board in 2015, is providing new and exciting curatorial perspective and visionary leadership to Pro Arts.
+Since the hire of a new leadership team in 2016, the programming at Pro Arts has expanded to include a wider range of genres and modes of presentation.
+Executive Director, Natalia Mount is providing new and exciting curatorial perspective and visionary leadership to Pro Arts.
 Her appointment has strengthened the organizational commitment to inclusiveness, diversity and equity in all of Pro Arts’ programs and efforts.
 She works closely and collaboratively with artist, curators, and cultural producers to develop and realize contemporary work in all media, ranging from installation and performance to interdisciplinary events and public art projects.
-Under her leadership, Pro Arts gallery’s location in downtown Oakland serves as a vibrant meeting spot for artists and the local community, and a catalyst that sparks dialogue and opens up new perspectives.
+Under her leadership, Pro Arts gallery’s location in downtown Oakland has become a vibrant meeting spot for artists and the local community, and a catalyst that sparks dialogue and opens up new perspectives.

-During its four decades of existence, Pro Arts has been located in numerous Oakland neighborhoods: West Oakland, Old Oakland, and Jack London Square.
-In 2017, Executive Director Natalia Mount negotiated the first of its kind, long-term, below the market rate lease for our City of Oakland’s owned space, located at Frank H. Ogawa Plaza, thus securing a home for the next five years of operations and programs, right in the heart of downtown Oakland.
+In 2017, Executive Director Natalia Mount negotiated the first of its kind, long-term, below the market rate lease for Pro Arts’ City of Oakland’s owned space, located at Frank H. Ogawa Plaza, thus securing a home for the organization, right in the heart of downtown Oakland.